 An Italian shipping company admitted in the U.S. to dumping oily waste and other pollutants at sea rather than paying to dispose of them properly, and will pay a 4 million fine.

-Federal prosecutors in New Jersey say the sentence against d'Amico Shipping Italia S.p.A. was handed down Thursday.
-The company pleaded guilty in April to violating the Act to Prevent Pollution from Ships.
+U.S. authorities in New Jersey say dAmico Shipping Italia S.p.A. pleaded guilty Wednesday in Newark to violating the Act to Prevent Pollution from Ships.

-The charge involved the oil tanker Cielo di Milano, which visited ports in New Jersey, Maryland and Florida in 2014 and 2015.
+The charge involved the oil tanker Cielo di Milano that visited ports in New Jersey, Maryland and Florida multiple times in 2014 and 2015.

-The Palermo-based company admitted the ship's crew intentionally discharged bilge water and oily waste from the engine room into the sea.
+The Palermo-based company admitted that the ships crew intentionally discharged bilge water and oily waste from the vessels engine room into the sea, according to court documents.

-It also admitted falsifying and destroying records and to lying to the Coast Guard during inspections.
+It also admitted falsifying and destroying records, and lying to the Coast Guard during inspections.